baxmittens/DistributedSparseGrids.jl/paper.md

 # Abstract

 Computational integration or interpolation of high-dimensional functions is subject to the curse of dimensionality on full tensor grids.
 Sparse-Grid approximation can mitigate the latter, especially if the evaluation of the underlying function is costly.
-In the following, a julia implementation of an local-lagrangian adaptive hierarchical sparse grid collocation method is presented, which is suitable for memory-heavy objects generated on distributed workers.
+In the following, a Julia implementation of an local-lagrangian adaptive hierarchical sparse grid collocation method is presented, which is suitable for memory-heavy objects generated on distributed workers.

 # Statement of need

 `DistributedSparseGrids.jl` is a Julia package for integration and interpolation of functions with generic return types.
-This package is especially suitable if the function has a high response time and/or a memory-heavy response type.

-# State of the field

 There are other approaches to sparse grid approximation written in the julia language, as [SparseGrids.jl](https://github.com/robertdj/SparseGrids.jl), [AdaptiveSparseGrids.jl](https://github.com/jacobadenbaum/AdaptiveSparseGrids.jl), [GalerkinSparseGrids.jl](https://github.com/ABAtanasov/GalerkinSparseGrids.jl) or [Tasmanian.jl](https://github.com/floswald/Tasmanian.jl).
 However, there is no Julia package available at the moment which is suitable if the solution of the underlying (discretized) physical problem is time and resource consuming, requiring it to be solve on either a server or cluster enviroment.

+# State of the field

 # Citations